Skip to content

 Still, we need to stop and appreciate just how far we’ve come.
 It’s actually quite remarkable.

-Section titled “Reflection”A system is any shared framework that helps people create coherent experiences together.
-That can mean language, workflows, principles, or tools.
-Whatever keeps intent aligned across disciplines, because the goal is always the experience.
-The system exists to help teams deliver it more coherently, across products, platforms, and time.
+A system is any shared framework that helps people create work that feels clear, connected, and intentional.
+It can be language, workflows, principles, or tools; anything that keeps meaning aligned across disciplines.
+The goal is always the experience.
+The system exists to help teams deliver it more coherently across contexts, platforms, and time.
 When a system becomes the goal itself, it stops serving its purpose.